BitBoxSwiss/bitbox-wallet-app/README.md

 #### Update npm dependencies

 Check outdated dependencies `cd frontends/web && yarn outdated` and `yarn upgrade modulename@specificversion` or just upgrade everything by `yarn upgrade --latest`.

 ### Production build

-To build the standalone desktop app, run `make qt`.
+To build the standalone desktop app, run `make qt-linux` inside Docker (see below) or `make qt-osx` on a Mac.
+Cross compilation is not supported yet.

 ### CI